tytydraco/yessleep/out/Im_a_security_guard_at_a_failing_mall_and_I_just_found_something_awful_in_the_basement.md

 We made our way through the employees only doors and down a small hallway of offices until we reached a locked set of double doors.
 After trying almost half the keys on the cartoonishly large mall key ring, I heard a *click* and the knob turned.
 There was a rickety old set of wooden steps in front of us leading down to basement.

 I turned on the little flashlight I keep on my security belt next to my taser and proceeded down the steps.
-Every board creaked and groaned underneath me and middle of the steps bowed, threatening to break the deeper I descended.
+Every board creaked and groaned underneath me and the middle of the steps bowed, threatening to break the deeper I descended.

 I made it to the bottom and began looking around for a light switch when I heard a scream followed by a crash behind me.
 I spun around to see Jeff had fallen through the stairs, taking most of them with him.

 "Jesus fuck!
 You ok down there?"
 I heard Connor yell from above us.

 "I'm fine, I slipped in something" Jeff said, brushing himself off.
 "But there's no chance we're getting back up that way.
-Go look for a ladder or something while we look for that little shit ball hiding here."
+Go look for a ladder or something while we look for that little shit ball."

 I could see Connor nod and dart away from the door as me and Jeff explored the room.
 I found the small beaded chain from an overhead light hanging from the ceiling and pulled it, illuminating the room in a warm fluorescent glow.
 Unfortunately, I could now also see that the room we were in was covered with thick, wet looking black mold all over the walls and ceiling.